-Alzheimer's Association RivALZ is a series of volunteer-driven flag football games that engage young professional women in events across the country.
-As part of the competition, teams are organized around rivalries to inspire fundraising, awareness and action in the fight against Alzheimer's and all other dementia.
-This national flag football fundraising program brings together passionate young professionals to raise funds and awareness for the care, support and research efforts of the Alzheimer's Association.
+The Alzheimer’s Association RivALZ to End ALZ is a series of volunteer-driven flag football games that engage young professional women in events across the country.
+As part of the competition, teams are organized around rivalries to inspire fundraising, awareness and action in the fight against Alzheimer’s disease.

 When does RivALZ occur?

 RivALZ games are held year-round.
 Schedules and game days are determined locally.

 RivALZ supports the Alzheimer's Association and its mission to eliminate Alzheimer's and all other dementia through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.